klabu-coxsbazar-badge

 Cox’s Bazar is located on the southeast coast of Bangladesh

-A new chapter for girls who break down stereotypes in Cox's Bazar
+A clubhouse for girls who break down stereotypes in Cox's Bazar

 In the world's largest refugee camp in Cox's Bazar, Bangladesh, sport lights up the lives of thousands of children.
 When they wear a new kit, pass a football to a friend or hit a 6 in cricket, happiness, friendship and positivity take centre stage.